 - Considered as the main component in creating dienolic prostaglandins such as PGE2 and PGF2, Arachidonic acid helps in the production of protein synthesis and muscle hypertrophy.
 This two processes occur right after doing strenuous activities such as exercise.

-- Arachidonic acid also provides improvements of vascularity, that can be obtain through the stimulation of angiogenesis (blood vessel regeneration) in the muscles in your body that are trained.
+- Arachidonic acid also provides improvements of vascularity, that can be obtained through the stimulation of angiogenesis (blood vessel regeneration) in the muscles in your body that are trained.
 It also enhances body composition by subdividing negative nutrients inhibition of stearoyl-CoA desaturase-1.

 - Arachidonic acid also inhibits resistin.

 - Amateur and professional athletes, individuals who are into weight training may greatly benefit with arachidonic acid supplement.
 It is a known fact that as one shift into high gear, arachidonic acid levels in the body normally decreases which in turn affect the production of anabolic prostaglandins.

 - Arachidonic acid is commonly used by bodybuilders, regular gym attendees, active individuals who play physical sports on a daily basis or participants of activities that require rapid bursts of performance.
 Athletes that experience reduced level of arachidonic acid will notice a decline with the muscle’s ability to stimulate muscle growth, also known as training stagnation.

 As a common practice, long-term usage typically consumes 75mg to 250mg per day and between 500mg and a 1000mg daily for a rapid, short-term effect.
 It still depends on the individuals purpose for taking in arachidonic acid.

 Individuals who are taking in arachidonic acid may experience:

 However, the majority of arachidonic acid takers does not experience any side effects.